topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 ## 4.4 FWDN Switch (SW101)
 ---
-The TOPST VCP-G board has one pin for boot configuration using Boot Mode (BM) and supports 2 modes: UART FWDN mode and normal mode.
+The VCP-G has one pin for boot configuration using Boot Mode (BM) and supports 2 modes: UART FWDN mode and normal mode.
-Figure 4.3 shows the location of FWDN tact switch (SW101) and is used to select the boot modes of the TOPST VCP-G board.
+Figure 4.3 shows the location of FWDN tact switch (SW101) and is used to select the boot modes of the VCP-G.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.3%20FWDN%20Tact%20Switch%20(SW101).png"></p>
 <p align="center"><strong>Figure 4.3 FWDN Tact Switch (SW101)</strong><p>